Only one in four of Government's new public housing places in Auckland are new builds

 "Ideally, we'd like as many of these new places as possible to be new builds," he said.

-He said on top of the extra public housing places, Housing NZ and community housing groups had more 2155 homes under construction.
+He said on top of the extra public housing places, Housing NZ and community housing groups had more 2155 homes under construction - meaning the rate of new builds was likely to accelerate.

 Community Housing Aotearoa chief executive Scott Figenshow said he was "thrilled" that more high-needs tenants were getting government support.